 - 9.3.1.
-If you have two or more units on your vanguard circle that are not in a legion state, then move all units other than the one last placed to your soul. - 9.3.2.
-If you have two or more Legion Mates on your vanguard circle, then move all Legion Mates other than the one last placed to your soul.

-- 9.3.3.
-If you have multiple units that are not in a legion state that were placed last on your vanguard circle, then choose one of them and move all others to your soul. - 9.3.4.
-If you have multiple Legion Mates that were placed last on your vanguard circle, then choose one of them and move all others to your soul. - 9.3.5.
-If you have units that are in a legion state and units that are not in a legion state placed on your vanguard circle, then choose one of the units last placed and move all the other units to your soul. - 9.3.6.
-If you have multiple units on a single rearguard circle, then move all of the units other than the one last placed to your drop zone. - 9.3.7.
+If you have a Legion Mate on your vanguard circle which no longer has an associated Legion Leader, move that unit to your soul. - 9.3.2.
+If you have two or more units on your vanguard circle that are not in a legion state, then move all units other than the one last placed to your soul. - 9.3.3.
+If you have two or more Legion Mates on your vanguard circle, then move all Legion Mates other than the one last placed to your soul. - 9.3.4.
+If you have multiple units that are not in a legion state that were placed last on your vanguard circle, then choose one of them and move all others to your soul. - 9.3.5.
+If you have multiple Legion Mates that were placed last on your vanguard circle, then choose one of them and move all others to your soul. - 9.3.6.
+If you have units that are in a legion state and units that are not in a legion state placed on your vanguard circle, then choose one of the units last placed and move all the other units to your soul. - 9.3.7.
+If you have multiple units on a single rearguard circle, then move all of the units other than the one last placed to your drop zone. - 9.3.8.
 If you have multiple units that were placed last in your rear-guard circle, then choose one of them to keep on the rear-guard circle and move all others to your drop zone.